 Artists' paint should never be applied to parts of the body, such as the fingers, or applied directly to the body.
 Brushes that have been used with paint should not be pointed using the mouth.

-Airbrushing; working with powdered pigments, ceramics, and paper mache; and the sanding of a lead-based painting ground are examples of w ys in which hazardous dusts are created in the studio.
+Airbrushing; working with powdered pigments, ceramics, and paper-mache; and the sanding of a lead-based painting ground are examples of ways in which hazardous dusts are created in the studio.
 Hazardous vapors are generated during the use of spray adhesives and fixatives that contain toxic solvents, as well as through the use of paint solvents.
-Such dusts and vapors are a more insidious problem than the problems asssociated with paints.
+Such dusts and vapors are a more insidious problem than the problems associated with paints.
 Dusts are barely visible and can remain suspended in the air indefinitely and larger particles that do settle are easily stirred up again.
 Although the body's respiratory tract is provided with tiny hairs to catch and repel, through a cough reflex, fine particles that work their way in, this protective defense is easily suppressed with chronic exposure.
 Smokers best exemplify how quickly the cough reflex can be suppressed.
-It is also not unusual to work in a dust-filled environment and adapt to the air pollu tion and thereby conclude that the air is safe, when actually the body's defense is simply no longer functioning.
+It is also not unusual to work in a dust-filled environment and adapt to the air pollution and thereby conclude that the air is safe, when actually the body's defense is simply no longer functioning.

 Almost all fans of this type are sold directly by the manufacturer or through a wholesaler to licensed contractors, who are hired to install them.
 If you are in a position to have a system installed professionally, do so.
 Most cities have strict building codes, which are often easily violated, and you may involve some legal risk by designing and installing your own system.
 However, many of us do not have the financial means to hire a professional yet may have some background in basic construction.
 I have had some success in ventilating small areas with the type of fan used to ventilate household cooking areas, sometimes called a kitchen fan.
 Many of these fans, which can be purchased at most retail building supply stores, are easy to install and hook up to either rigid or flexible ventilat ing ducting.
 For less than fifty dollars I was able to acquire a fan that was rated for 230 cubic feet per minute (CFM).
 This means that this fan, if properly installed, could change the air of a 10' wide x 12' long x 8' high room in a little more than four minutes.
 Nevertheless, it is important to understand that general ventilation is based on dilution and if hazardous material is in the air, it would take considerably longer than four minutes to remove it.
 Using the type of fan I mentioned in a local ventilation system could result in quick removal.
 More sophisticated fans or ventilation systems will require special ordering through a friendly hardware store.